-The aim of the Ironbridge Gorge WHS SPD is to provide guidance and information to support the implementation of a policies in the adopted Local Plan.
+The aim of the Ironbridge Gorge WHS SPD is to provide guidance and information to support the implementation of a policies in the adopted Local Plan and in the future the draft Shropshire Local Plan.

 It will provide residents, businesses, and other organisations with information on how relevant planning proposals within the WHS and its setting can conserve and enhance the OUV of the Ironbridge Gorge WHS when they are considering preparing a planning application.
-This includes planning applications relating to: • Alterations, extensions, and refurbishment of existing residential and commercial properties.
+This includes planning applications relating to:

-- Change of use from one development type to another. - New residential and employment development proposals. - Applications relating to renewable energy.
+- Alterations, extensions, and refurbishment of existing residential and commercial properties. - Change of use from one development type to another. - New residential and employment development proposals. - Applications relating to renewable energy.